Do you struggle to find the right paver for your project?

 - Geometric patterns are a great option for outdoor spaces that don’t need much ornamentation or straight lines.

-Other options include cobbles, crazy paving, ashlars patterns, and organic shaped units (also known as “rounds”) that can add interest to projects.
+Other options include cobbles, crazy paving, ashlar patterns, and organic-shaped units (also known as “rounds”) that can add interest to projects.

-You can make the biggest mistake when selecting a landscape paver color: you ignore the space around you.
+You can make the biggest mistake when selecting the right landscape paver colour: you ignore the space around you.

-The color of your paver can have a profound impact on the way your space feels, looks and functions.
+The colour of your paver can have a profound impact on the way your space feels, looks and functions.

-Consider how your garden’s elements, materials, and plants will be affected by the colors of your outdoor paving or pool.
-The same rules apply outdoors as for color matching indoors.
+Consider how your garden’s elements, materials, and plants will be affected by the colours of your outdoor paving or pool.
+The same rules apply outdoors as for colour matching indoors.

-This doesn’t necessarily mean that you have to match your color palettes exactly.
+This doesn’t necessarily mean that you have to match your colour palettes exactly.
 However, complementary tones can enhance a space and create an inviting feel that is warm and inviting.